 If bell hooks Made an LMS: Grades, Radical Openness, and Domain of One's Own

-This is the text of the presentation I gave at the Domains17 conference in Oklahoma City, OK on June 5, 2017.
-I co-presented with Sean Michael Morris.
+This is the text of a presentation I gave in 2017 with Sean Michael Morris.
 Here is a link to his half of the presentation.

 “It is true, we shall be monsters, cut off from all the world; but on that account we shall be more attached to one another.” ~ Mary Shelley, Frankenstein